eksctl-io/eksctl/docs/proposal-003_cluster-and-nodegroups-config.md

 # Design Proposal #003: ClusterConfig and NodeGroupConfig

 > **STATUS**: This proposal is a _working draft_, it will get refined and augment as needed.
-> If any non-trivial changes are need to functionality defined here, in particular the user
+> If any non-trivial changes are needed to functionality defined here, in particular the user
 > experience, those changes should be suggested via a PR to this proposal document.
 > Any other changes to the text of the proposal or technical corrections are also very welcome.

 Support for config files had been added in eksctl 0.1.17 as an experimental alpha feature, it has become popular amongs users.
 Users currently can specify `ClusterConfig` object in JSON or YAML, which allows them to set more different fields then they currently can with CLI flags.
-They can alos specify several nodegroups, and create a cluster in one go.
-Besides many missing features in `v1alpha4` incornation (where there is little of  management functionality beyond initial cluster creation), one of commonly requested features is management of nodegroups through config files.
+They can also specify several nodegroups, and create a cluster in one go.
+Besides many missing features in `v1alpha4` incarnation (where there is little of  management functionality beyond initial cluster creation), one of commonly requested features is management of nodegroups through config files.

 This proposal aims to define how existing `ClusterConfig` object can be enhanced to support new type of objects that allow users to define and manage nodegroups via a separate step.

-Let's conside a simple config:
+Let's consider a simple config:

 ```YAML
 # cluster.yaml